How much can you lose selling a house as-is In Texas

 1. Property Condition: The state of the property, including its structure and look, greatly affects its market value.
 Homes needing big repairs usually sell for less.

-2. Market Trends: Current market conditions like demand and supply can change property prices.
+2. Market Trends: Current market conditions, such as demand and supply, can change property prices.
 Keeping up with market trends helps set realistic pricing.

 4. Local Real Estate Climate: Economic conditions and housing trends specific to Texas, especially in places like Houston, affect pricing.
 Watching the local real estate market helps predict value changes.